 The New Orleans Shakespeare Festival at Tulane is committed to reimagining, rebuilding and engaging The Gulf South region through the works and words of William Shakespeare.
-By an intermingling of artistic and educational programs, the Festival seeks to create a center of entertainment and learning that speaks both through the greatest plays of the English language and one of the great cities of The United States.
+By intermingling artistic and educational programs, the Festival seeks to create a center of entertainment and learning that speaks both through the greatest plays of the English language and one of the great cities of The United States.

 Founded in 1993 by Tulane University faculty members Jeannie Button, Ron Gural, Buzz Podewell and Paul Schierhorn, SFT was created to fill the cultural need for a professional Shakespeare Company in Louisiana.
 Initially limited to summer theatrical productions, programming was expanded in 1995 to place an equal focus upon education.
 With guidance from its Board of Directors, SFT began implementation of the Shakespeare Alive! educational outreach initiative as well as expanding the summer calendar to include not only two full productions but also a training program for young theatre artists.
 To retain the strongest actors, designers and technicians, SFT has developed a consistent pay structure for participating artists and, since that time, the Festival at its peak can boast over forty professional theatre artists on its payroll.
 It has become one the largest employers of theatre artists in New Orleans.